mambax7/wgxpiwik-tutorial/README.md

 ## Module Purpose

-This module is for implementation of Piwik to your Xoops website.
+This simple module is for implementation of Piwik to your Xoops website.

 You can provide the statistical informations/widgets of Piwik also on user side, so your website clients do not need knowlegde about Piwik and they do not need a login account.